 For a Next Bed or Door Bed Frame, it takes our professional and experienced installers 1-2 hours to assemble and install one.

 For a Murphy Bed Furniture order, the installation time can vary widely, depending on the experience and skill of the installer.
 It takes our installers 4 hours minimum for a Boaz Bifold Bookcase Bed, and 2 hours minimum for a Panel Bed.
 But, our installers have done many, and do not have to stop to watch any videos, figure out which parts are which, gather tools, or read the instructions.
 Some customers are able to install a bed in about twice this time, while it takes others quite a bit longer.

-We have professional and experienced installers available in Northeast Florida, in Southern California, in the Washington D.C. and Northern Virginia area, and in the New York City area.
+We offer installs locally in Northeast Florida by our staff.
+We also have contact information for 3rd party professional and experienced installers available in Southeast Florida, Southern California, and in the New York City area.
 Please contact us for an installation quote, if you're interested.